Loading the Elevenlabs Text to Speech AudioNative Player...

 • Psychotic disorders

-Dialectical behavior therapy in dual diagnosis addiction treatment works by promoting:
+Dialectical behavior therapy in dual diagnosis treatment works by promoting:

 • Core mindfulness skills that teach patients how to live in the present rather than the past or future